avinayak/issclock/README.md

 ISS Clock
 =========
-A clock with ISS HD Earth View in the background - [See it in Action](http://avinayak.github.io/issclock/)
+A clock with Live ISS HD Earth View in the background - [See it in Action](http://avinayak.github.io/issclock/)

 ![GIF of the website](http://i.imgur.com/IaIzloY.gif)